 - All Players are against the Dealer, and the Dealer is against all Players.

-- The first card is always dealt face-down, the second card (and subsequent cards from hits) are dealt face-up.
+- The first card is always dealt face-down, and the second card (and subsequent cards from hits) are dealt face-up.

 Melds and Hands in Pontoon